fenago/apache-tomcat/lab_guides/Lab_1.md

 Installation of Tomcat 8 is quite simple in a Linux environment.
 It can be done in just three steps:

+<span style="color:red;">Note: Setup apache-tomcat-8.5.61.zip has been downloaded and unzipped in /opt directory already.</span>

-1. Download the latest stable version from Tomcat\'s official site http://tomcat.apache.org/download-70.cgi.
+1. Download the latest stable version from Tomcat\'s official site http://tomcat.apache.org/download-80.cgi.
 Once the download is complete, save it in the /opt location.
 Unzip the Tomcat 8 source, that is, apache-tomcat-8.5.61.zip using the following command: